restless226/restless226/README.md

 # Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"> I'm Rohit Pendse

 ## 😎 About Me
+- 🔭 I’m a Flutter Developer.
 - 🔭 I have good problem-solving skills and I am passionate for learning.
-- 🔭 Interested in using Data Structures and Algorithms to solve real world problems.
+- 🌱 Interested in using Data Structures and Algorithms to solve real world problems.
-- 🔭 I’m currently working on Flutter Development.
-- 🌱 I’m currently learning MySQL database.
 - 💬 Ask me about Flutter.

 ## 🤝 Connect with Me